Park Passport

 Designation: National Monument

-Climbing out of his boat and onto shore in 1542, Juan Rodriguez Cabrillo stepped into history as the first European to set foot on what is now the West Coast of the United States.
-In addition to telling the story of 16th century exploration, the park is home to a wealth of cultural and natural resources.
+In 1542, Juan Rodriguez Cabrillo climbed out of his boat and onto shore, becoming the first European to set foot on what is now the West Coast of the United States.
+Cabrillo National Monument not only tells the story of this 16th-century exploration but also houses a wealth of cultural and natural resources.
 Join us and embark on your own Voyage of Exploration.

 Weather: